 There are certain patterns of learning that is expected with a normal, healthy individual.
 For example, with such a list-learning test, it is expected that the person’s recall of the first list increases with each of the Trials I-V. It is also expected that the person’s recall of the first list in Trial I will be similar to the recall of the second list when that one has been read to them, as both measure immediate memory.
 It is also expected that the recall of the first list on Trial V will be similar to the recall of that list on Trial VI and again with the delayed recall trial.

-The RAVLT has been translated into Xhosa, Zulu and Afrikaans in South Africa.
+The RAVLT has been translated into Afrikaans, Sepedi, Sesotho, Tswana, Venda, Xhosa and Zulu in South Africa.
 The List Memory subtest of the NEPSY II has been translated into Xhosa, Zulu, Afrikaans, Sepedi, Setswana and Sesotho.
 A South African List Learning Test (Blumenau, 2011), where English words that are more familiar to the South African public was used, has also been devised.

 Variation of the theme: